microsoft/azuredevopslabs/labs/vstsextend/whitesource/readme.md

 ## Setting up the VSTS project

-1. Use [VSTS Demo Data Generator](https://vstsdemogenerator.azurewebsites.net/?name=WhiteSource%20Bolt&templateid=77362){:target="_blank"} to provision the  WhiteSource project on your VSTS account.
+1. Use [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?name=WhiteSource%20Bolt&templateid=77362){:target="_blank"} to provision the WhiteSource project on your VSTS account.

+   > **VSTS Demo Generator** helps you create team projects on your VSTS account with sample content that include source code, work items,iterations, service endpoints, build and release definitions based on the template you choose during the configuration.

    ![VSTSDemogenerator](images/VSTSDemogenerator.png)